-In today’s world, the of spending hundreds of dollars on tangible and material items is far more justifiable than using that money on oneself by means of maintaining one’s mental health, or the mental health of a loved one.
+In today’s world, the spending of hundreds of dollars on tangible and material items is far more justifiable than using that money on oneself by means of maintaining one’s mental health, or the mental health of a loved one.

 Why?
 “After all, people want to be happy.
-We want to reach goals.
-We want to fight, stress and worry less, and enjoy more peace and satisfaction in every area of life.
+We want to reach our goals.
+We want to fight, stress, and worry less, and enjoy more peace and satisfaction in every area of life.
 Hiring a therapist can help with all of those desires—and so many others.
 So why are so many people so reluctant to “invest”?”

 Here are 5 of Suzanne Gelb Ph.D., J.D.‘s theories: